hassannnoor/TypeScript/README.md

 # Gilded Rose

 This is the Gilded Rose kata in TypeScript.
+(Optimized by Hassan noor)

 ## Getting started